11 Ways To Figure Out Why You Feel Like “What’s wrong with me”

 Here are some relaxation techniques to try:

 Deep breathing.
-For a count of four, gently inhale through your nose, hold for four, and then slowly exhale through your mouth.
-Repeat many times.
+Carefully inhale through your nose for four, hold for four, then slowly expel through your mouth.
+Repeat often.

 Journaling.
-Write down your thoughts and feelings to process and release stress and replacement for therapy.
+Write down your ideas and feelings to relieve tension and substitute treatment.

-Aromatherapy: Use essential oils like lavender, chamomile, or eucalyptus to create a soothing atmosphere.
+Use essential oils like lavender, chamomile, or eucalyptus for aromatherapy to create a relaxing ambiance.

 10. Change that needs to be changed